HSLdevcom/hsl-map-style/README.md

 [{ id: "2550", direction: "2" }] // Shows the direction 2 of the route 2550
 ```

+### Date

+By default, currently used routes will be shown.
+The logic is implemented in the Jore API.
+API supports `date` query parameter, which can be generated via optional `joreDate` parameter by generateStyle -function (see the example below).
+The format of the date is tested to work in `YYYY-MM-DD` (the same as API expects the date), but the logic is impelemented to support in theory every supported string format of JavaScript's `Date()` -constructor.

 ### Map server location

 `sourcesUrl` parameter helps to manage url configurations.
 All strings matched by default url value will be replaced with this parameter.
 The default url is defined in [`index.js`](index.js).
 The path `/map/v{1|2}/` used by [hsl-map-server](https://github.com/HSLdevcom/hsl-map-server/tree/master) should be excluded from the parameter to make it possible to mix `v1` and `v2`.
 This is not the optimal situation, though.